 And for my last example, a very natural look with loose pebbles and larger stones.

 Installing a Pool Deck

-If you’re building a new pool, you really need to think about the pool deck in the initial design phase.
+If you’re building a new pool, you need to consider the pool deck in the initial design phase.
 Bring some inspiration to your pool builder, and they should be able to craft something unique that really fits the environment you want to create.

 Pool deck remodels are a bit trickier.
-If you simply want to make some updates to your current wood finish or pavers, that work is typically relatively easy to accomplish.
+If you simply want to update your current wood finish or pavers, that work is typically relatively easy to accomplish.
 However, if you’re looking to change materials entirely, that will be pretty costly.
 I recommend waiting until you need to resurface your pool as well to knock it all out together.

 And that’s about it for swimming pool decks.
 Also, be sure to check out the rest of my pool design ideas.
 Have questions?
 Shoot me a message.